The Path Made Clear Summary

 Because it illustrates perfectly the universal human coordinates of something, Joseph Campbell dubbed “the hero’s journey”: the Yellow Brick Road represented nothing but Dorothy’s path toward her true self.

-Just like many of us, Dorothy started her journey believing that she needs something outside herself to bestow the cherished virtues on her friends (a brain for Scarecrow, a heart for the Tin Man, and courage for the Cowardly Lion) and reach home.
+Just like many of us, Dorothy started her journey believing that she needed something outside herself to bestow the cherished virtues on her friends (a brain for Scarecrow, a heart for the Tin Man, and courage for the Cowardly Lion) and reach home.

 Of course, the truth is that all of her friends were “the disempowered parts of herself,” and that the goal of her journey wasn’t a place on the map, but a higher level of consciousness about her own existence.